htangsmart/FitCloudPro-SDK-Android/README.md

 For detailed code refer to sample project `DialComponentActivity`

+#### 6.7.6 Sport push function
+When `WristbandVersion#isSportPushEnabled` is true, the bracelet supports the sports push function.

+Use `WristbandManager#requestSportPush` to request sports supported by the bracelet, and sports that currently exist in bracelet.

+Use `DfuManager#upgradeSportPush` to push the sports bin file.

 ### 6.8、Other simple instructions
 #### 6.8.1、Set user information
 `WristbandManager#setUserInfo(boolean sex, int age, float height, float weight)`。